 GCA's administrators have extensive experience in serving public and private enterprise.
 Together, they provide a strong backbone for the day-to-day operations of the Georgia Cyber Academy.

-Veronica Clemons, Deputy Head of School
+Veronica Clemons, Interim Head of School

 Veronica Clemons previously worked for the Georgia Department of Education's Georgia Virtual School Program.
 Ms. Clemons's work focused on program finances, policies and procedures, and program promotions.
 She has served in Georgia public schools as a teacher, volunteer program coordinator, school improvement committee member, middle-grades assessment team leader, and in various positions with the Parent Teacher Student Association.
 She has a deep passion for education.
 Ms. Clemons holds a B.S. in Special Education from Albany State University and graduated with honors from Central Michigan University with an M.S.A. in Business Administration.